 cardiovascular event.
 For details, please review the section of recent clinical studies.

 Diabetes and Hight Cholesterol

-The markers in the study mentioned in the section of overweight include levels of fasting plasma glucose, insulin, cholesterol, triglycerides.
+The markers in the 2011 study mentioned in the section of overweight are fasting plasma glucose

+insulin, cholesterol, triglycerides.
 At the end of the study, there were reductions in fasting glucose and

 insulin levels, a reduction in total cholesterol as well as reductions in LDL-cholesterol and the ratio of total

 cholesterol to HDL- cholesterol.
 Thus, intake of acai fruit pulp may benefit people at risk of high

 Acai berry cleanse, Acai detox?